willarion/willarion/README.md

 ### My name is Marina, a front-end developer from Belarus 📕

  I started coding in 2020 and my current stack is:
  HTML.
-CSS, SASS, JS, React, Express.js
+CSS, SASS, JS, TS, React, Express.js

  I love React and functional components 👩‍💻